Aaron Viles, New Orleans, Louisiana

 May Nguyen, New Orleans, Louisiana

 May Nguyen is from Louisiana.
-Nguyen is the Community Outreach Director at Tulane Environmental Law Clinic where she develops and disseminates public education on environmental law and policy advocacy and coordinates and networks with diverse and often under-served environmental, small business, and community based groups to elevate grassroots environmental priorities and address environmental threats.
+Nguyen was formerly the Community Outreach Director at Tulane Environmental Law Clinic where she develops and disseminates public education on environmental law and policy advocacy and coordinates and networks with diverse and often under-served environmental, small business, and community based groups to elevate grassroots environmental priorities and address environmental threats.
 She also practices law part time at Garcia Law Firm where she handles contracts, succession, and nonprofit administration cases.
-Previously, Nguyen was a Strategy Consultant for Social Justice to nonprofits, most notably developing and implementing a novel "impact claims" strategy that successfully helped Louisiana’s coastal fishing communities demand recognition and calculate damages for their lost subsistence use due to the BP Oil Spill.
+Before that, Nguyen was a Strategy Consultant for Social Justice to nonprofits, most notably developing and implementing a novel "impact claims" strategy that successfully helped Louisiana’s coastal fishing communities demand recognition and calculate damages for their lost subsistence use due to the BP Oil Spill.
 For her contribution, Nguyen received the Rishwain Social Justice Entrepreneur Award.

 J.D.
 2013, University of California, Los Angeles